klaytn/klaytn-docs/docs/klaytn/design/transaction-fees.md

 Basically, Klaytn is keeping compatibility with Ethereum.
 So Klaytn's gas table is pretty similar with that of Ethereum.
 But because of the existence of unique features of Klaytn, there are several new constants for those features.

+In the process of importing Ethereum Istanbul hardfork, some gas costs are changed.
+Please refer to the table below for gas cost change.
+If there's any change, they are marked as follows: [Original, Istanbul].

 ### Common Fee <a id="common-fee"></a>

 | Item | Gas | Description |